How to add a document with an attachment via Rest API

 $response = curl_exec($ch);

-2. Relating a document to another entry.
+2. Relating a document to another entry

 The existence of an unrelated document in the system is pointless, therefore each entry in the Documents module should be related to a record in another module, for example Contact, Account, Ticket, or any other that can be related to a Document.